-In addition to the gingerbread houses, Wintergarden is also home to the Spirits of Giving Around the World exhibition.
+PPG Place is also home to the Spirits of Giving Around the World exhibition.

-This features life-size recreations of Santa Claus-esque figures from around the world.
+This exhibition features life-size recreations of Santa Claus-esque figures from around the world.
 Each display includes information about a traditional character from a culture and a brief description of them.
 They are then depicted in both a painting and a life-size figure.